Last updated on May 13, 2021

 - to receive, where it is possible, information which you have provided to us in a structured, commonly used and machine-readable format and the right to have that information transferred to another data controller (including a third-party data controller);

-- the right not to be subject to a decision based solely on automated processing, including profiling which produces legal affects concerning you or similarly significantly affects you
+- to not be subject to a decision based solely on automated processing, including profiling which produces legal affects concerning you.

 Verifying your identity where you request access to your information

-These measures are designed to protect your information and to reduce the risk of identity fraud, identity theft or general unauthorised access to your information.
+These measures are designed to protect your information and to reduce the risk of identity fraud, identity theft or general unauthorized access to your information.

 How we verify your identity